 - Herbs (Parsley, sorrel, sage, chives, tarragon, oregano, thyme, mint, lavender, various kinds of basil, savory, leaf celery, anise hyssop, and more.)

 - Flowers There are lots!
 Come help yourself!

-- The following are in a field surrounded by an electric fence.
+- *The Sun Gold tomatoes, cucumbers, tomatillos, ground cherries and okra are in a field surrounded by an electric fence.
 We must leave the fence on to keep the deer out.
 If you can't shimmy in without touching the fence, step on it.
 The electric current will not pass through the soles of your shoes.

 ~ The Clagett Farm Team